AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 ## The Algorithm

-Please use the Tennis.ipynb file to explore the code and Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.
+Please use the Tennis.ipynb file to explore the environment and training steps of the algorithm.
+Please see Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.
 Run ``` python train.py ``` to train new weights and run ``` python evaluate.py``` to evaluate your trained weights.

 I have made this project as much modular as possible with the following modules: